 For families that really like to play sort of things together as a form of bonding, having a game cabinet for cards and board games is both fun and functional.

-Games normally end up in a movable TV cabinet but actually it’s beneficial to designate a separate space for them, whether in plastic containers, a bookcase, or in another shelving unit.
+Games normally end up in a movable TV cabinet but actually it’s beneficial to designate a separate space for them, whether in plastic containers, a bookcase, or in another shelving unit, you can refer to the small space bedroom cabinet design guide here.

 Making a single playing area will surely free up other spaces of your room for possible storage.